marzeverett/frost_prediction/Data Structures.md

 (Added: These are added by calculation by the system)
 * mean: Mean value of feature (if continuous)
-* mode:
+* mode: ?
+No.
-* maximum: max value of feature
+* upper_bound: max value of feature
-* minimum: min value of feature
+* lower_bound: min value of feature
 * stdev: standard deviation of feature
 * mutation_method: (Fill in later)
-* included_records: List of key values of records in main dataframe that contain the parameter.
+* present_keys: List of key values of records in main dataframe that contain the parameter.
 (Might be "ALL"?)

 ## Consequent Dict